Flood Protection Program

 There is a five-day waiting period before a flood insurance policy takes effect.
 A flood Insurance Rate Map Determination can be obtained from the Building and Zoning Department at no charge by contacting them at 419-347-4889.
 Copies of FEMA Elevation Certificate on all buildings constructed in the floodplain since 1992 are available at the Building and Zoning Office.

 Flood insurance rate maps and flood protection references are available to be reviewed at the Marvin Memorial Library.

-The City of Shelby participates in the National Flood Insurance Program NFIP Community Rating SystemCRS.
-This is a voluntary incentive program that recognizes and encourages community floodplain managment activities that exceed the minimum NFIP requirements.
+The City of Shelby participates in the National Flood Insurance Program (NFIP) Community Rating System(CRS).
+This is a voluntary incentive program that recognizes and encourages community floodplain management activities that exceed the minimum NFIP requirements.

 As a result, flood insurance premium rates are discounted to reflect the reduced flood risk resulting from the community actions meeting the three goals of CRS:

 1) Reduce flood damage to insurable property;